nowheredevel/flecs_odin/README.md

 # flecs-odin
- A complete binding of flecs to the Odin programming language
+ A complete binding of flecs to the Odin programming language Version should match up with the latest flecs release (current: 3.1.0)

 ## Usage
 Bindings should work on all platforms, just place the dynamic library for flecs in the root of your project (or wherever the executable is run) and the bindings will work immediately.